 To develop adaptation strategies that are more likely to achieve management objectives, practitioners and decision-makers need to understand changes in climatic variables and key ecological responses at relevant spatial scales.
-In the Thompson-Okanagan, it is suggested that trend monitoring include:
+In the Cariboo, it is suggested that trend monitoring include:

-- Climate: temperature, precipitation, snowpack, glacial melt and extreme weather. - Disturbance: fire weather index, 48 mass earth movements, insect and disease prevalence by seral stage, and soil moisture. - Hydrology: stream flow by watershed, water temperature, channel stability, forest cover, erosion, and suspended sediment. - Biodiversity: regime shifts, seral stage, habitat supply, species health, connectivity, invasive species and distribution shifts. - Tree growth and health. - Range: plant communities and condition, and drought conditions.
+- Climate: temperature, precipitation, snowpack, glacial melt and extreme weather. - Hydrology: stream flow by watershed, water temperature, channel stability, forest cover, erosion, suspended sediment, trampling. - Disturbance: fire weather index,43 wildlife, mass earth movements, insect and disease prevalence by seral stage, and soil moisture. - Ecosystem state: regime shifts, connectivity, mature and old forest cover, habitat supply, invasive species and distribution shifts. - Tree growth and health. - Range: plant communities and condition, drought conditions.

 Some of these data are already collected, but are not analysed regularly.
-A climate network that covers sub-regional variability with sufficient weather monitoring stations will be important.
+A climate network that covers sub-regional variability with sufficient weather-monitoring stations will be important.